Implementing consistent pricing strategies in your accounting firm

 • How to evaluate your current pricing strategy.

-• The pros and cons of different pricing strategies.
+• Pros and cons of common pricing models.

-• How to choose the best pricing structure for your firm.
+• How to choose and introduce the right pricing structure for your firm.

 What is a pricing strategy?